aksenov-fx/markdown_chat/Chats/Syntax.md

  I will use the following abbreviations:
 	 'ps' for Powershell
-	 'p' for python
+	 'p'  for Python
-	 'd' for debian
+	 'd'  for Debian Bookworm
-	 'r' for ruby
+	 'r'  for Ruby
-	 'v' for VBA macro
+	 'v'  for VBA Macro

- Request example: "ps: command to list files"
- Response example: 'Get-ChildItem'
+ Request example:  "ps: command to list files" Response example: 'Get-ChildItem'
 ```